openstax/napkin-notes/rich/oscms-init-migrations.md

 ### Migration Procedure Notes

-Random collections of commands for launch day.
+A random collection of commands for launch day.

 **DevOps Requirments**:  Nothing stored on local file except for application code.